 Implementation

 The skill is well-organized as a navigation hub with good progressive disclosure to reference files, but critically lacks actionable, executable guidance.
-The workflow is too abstract with no concrete MCP tool invocation examples, no sample outputs, and no validation checkpoints.
-It reads more like a table of contents than an instructional skill.
+The workflow is too abstract — it tells Claude what to do conceptually but never shows how to actually invoke the MCP tools with specific parameters or handle real outputs.
+The content would benefit significantly from concrete tool invocation examples and validation checkpoints.

 Suggestions